 There is still the problem that browstat will not run on later Windows platforms such as Windows 10.
 Fortunately, I had Windows 2000 workstation installed in a VM so I could use browstat.
 If you do not have access to a networked Windows platform that will run browstat, then, unfortunately, you’ve lucked out.
 In foraging around the web, I’ve found nothing else that replaces browstat for monitoring the browser service.
 Here you will find an easy to follow guide for browstat and this is a more detailed reference from Microsoft.

-So it turns out that the FreeNAS server I had set up as domain master browser and master browser was also my backup browser.
+So it turns out that the FreeNAS server I had set up as domain master browser and the master browser was also my backup browser.
 This makes sense for small workgroups, but it does contradict somewhat what all the research was suggesting about clients obtaining their browse list from the backup browser rather than the master browser.

 - SMB1 Product Clearinghouse